 • Internal bleeding

-• The liver problem in baby
+• The liver problem in the baby

-• Injury to baby during birth
+• Injury to the baby during birth

-• Problem with baby’s red blood cells
+• Problem with the baby’s red blood cells

 • Blood type differences, such as Rh disease